yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 :white_check_mark: 7.
 Explan What Is Callbacks?

 > - Take a function as another function's parameter, called by another function.
+> - Control the sequence of function execute.
 ```
 window.setTimeout( function(){ ... }, 1000);
 ```